collegeimprovements/events/docs/functional/OVERVIEW.md

 │  Do you need pattern matching guards?                                   │ │    YES → Use Guards                                                     │
 │                                                                         │
+│  Do you need to access/update nested data immutably?                    │ │    YES → Use Lens                                                       │
+│                                                                         │
+│  Do you need guaranteed resource cleanup (files, connections)?          │ │    YES → Use Resource                                                   │
+│                                                                         │
+│  Do you need rate limiting / throttling?                                │
+│    YES → Use RateLimiter                                                │
+│                                                                         │
+│  Do you need to track changes, merge, or undo?                          │ │    YES → Use Diff                                                       │ │                                                                         │
 └─────────────────────────────────────────────────────────────────────────┘
 ```

 ## Module Comparison

+### Core Monadic Types

 | Feature | Maybe | Result | AsyncResult | Pipeline |
 |---------|-------|--------|-------------|----------|